 Welcome to the FAQ page of the Swiss Alliance Australia.

-Here, you’ll find answers and guidance on key topics for Swiss nationals in Australia, such as questions around the old age pension, identity documents, banking services and military service.
-Our goal is to help you navigate these topics and connect you with the right resources.
+Here, you’ll find answers and guidance on important topics for Swiss nationals in Australia, including old age pensions, identity documents, banking services, and military service.

 Frequent Asked Questions